-• Staff saw people as individuals and supported them to live their lives how they wanted.
+- People were treated as individuals and staff supported them to live their lives how they wanted. - Staff had a good understanding of people's individual needs and preferences.

-Supporting people to express their views and be involved in making decisions about their care • Staff included people in the care planning process.
-People's preferences and choices were clearly documented in their care records.
+Supporting people to express their views and be involved in making decisions about their care

-• People had access to independent advocates.
+- Staff included people in the care planning process.
+People's preferences and choices were clearly documented in their care records. - People had access to independent advocates when required.
 Advocates help people to access information and services, be involved in decisions about their lives, explore choices and options and promote their rights and responsibilities.